jacobrosenthal/rust-training-aimldevfest-2019/src/sobel.md

 ```

 ## Convolution
 As we explored above, the convolution operator for a kernel and a block of pixels boils down to a pretty simple series of operations.
 First we multiple each value from the kernel matrix with its corresponding value in the block of pixels, and then, we sum up all the products.
-Usually, we also divide by a constant value to "normalize" the result (really just make sure it is within the 0.0-1.0 range).
-For the Sobel operator on a 3x3 block of pixels, a divisor of 8.0 works well.

 Let's start with the function signature: